 - Uses and activities must have minimal impact on the land.
 In general, First Nations’ traditional activities will be allowed.

 Because the Springbank Reservoir will temporality hold water until it can be safely released back to the Elbow River, regulatory requirements for dam safety apply.
 These requirements, established by the Canadian Dam Association (CDA), are based on possible downstream consequences of a potential failure that could result in loss of life, loss of environment and cultural values, or loss of infrastructure and economics.

 The dam structure component of the Springbank Reservoir will meet requirements for an ‘extreme’ consequence structure under the CDA Guidelines.
 This is the highest maximum standard for dam safety.
 The reservoir will only hold an amount of water that the dam is designed to hold.

 The diversion structure will also meet requirements for a ‘high’ consequence structure under the Canadian Dam Safety Guidelines.
 The dam structure component of the reservoir will only handle a magnitude of water that it designed to hold.

 Existing pipelines crossing the reservoir component will be removed and relocated around the periphery of the reservoir area.
 Pipelines crossing the diversion channel will be buried 3 metres or more and reinforced.
 Some existing pipelines will be retrofitted.

-To connect with the Springbank Off-stream Reservoir project:
+Connect with the Springbank Off-stream Reservoir Project:

 Major Capital Projects